 At the very end of the credits, 'Thank you, Jonathan Larson' comes onto the screen.
 This could be seen as a reference to the showing of Rent after Jonathan Larson died.
-Jonathan Larson died right before the show was put on Broadway, and the entire cast elected to perform a run-through of just the songs to all of Jonathan's family and friends in tribute of Jonathan's most prestigious work.
+Jonathan Larson died the night before the show began previews off-Broadway, and the entire cast elected to perform a run-through of just the songs to all of Jonathan's family and friends in tribute of Jonathan's most prestigious work.
 At the end of the performance, the entire audience sat silent for what seemed like forever until a young male voice in the back of the house yelled that line.

 Anthony Rapp kept the famous scarf he wore as Mark in the original Broadway show.
 It could not be used in the film, however, because the white was too bright for the camera.
 Instead he wears a navy and light gray scarf.